-- Depending upon your use of the stove, visually inspect the chimney connector and chimney for creosote. - Check door seals using the "dollar bill test." -When the stove is cool, shut the door on a dollar bill.
+- Depending upon your use of the stove, visually inspect the chimney connector and chimney for creosote. (see page 30) - Check door seals using the "dollar bill test."
+When the stove is cool, shut the door on a dollar bill.
 If the bill pulls out without any resistance, then your stove's door is not sealing properly.
 To tighten the seal, adjust the door latch mechanism or change the door gasket.
+(Refer to page 30.) - Inspect the face of the catalytic combustor for fly ash and soot.
+Use a soft-bristled brush to remove if present.
+It is recommended to visually inspect the catalytic combustor at least 3 times during the heating season, or every 2-3 months.